Artnelson Concordia

 COMMUNITY ORGANIZER

 Artnelson was born and raised in the Echo Park neighborhood of Los Angeles.
 The son of working-class, Filipino immigrants, he earned a BA in Political Science and History at the University of California, Los Angeles.
-He has served 23 years as a public school educator and was a founding teacher of the SFUSD Ethnic Studies program which was the focus of a 2014 Stanford study that highlighted the academic benefits of the district’s 9th-grade ethnic studies course.
-Currently, he coordinates Santa Barbara Unified School District's (SBUSD) ethnic studies program.
-Artnelson is the father of four brown boys and is in cahoots with his wife to raise them to have deep knowledge & love of self/community, as well as to be active disrupters of the white supremacist, patriarchal, hetero-normative, imperialist hegemony.
+He has served over 26 years as a public school educator, and was a founding teacher of the San Francisco Unified School District's Ethnic Studies program that was the focus of a 2014 Stanford study that highlighted the academic benefits of the district’s 9th grade ethnic studies course.
+Currently, he is a doctoral candidate with the Education Leadership Program at UCLA.
+Artnelson coordinates Santa Barbara Unified School District's ethnic studies program.
+Artnelson is the father of four brown boys and is in cahoots with his wife to raise them to have deep knowledge & love of self / community, as well as to be active disruptors of the white supremacist, patriarchal, hetero-normative, imperialist hegemony.
 He and his family have the great privilege to live in the beautiful town of Oxnard, CA (Unceded Chumash Territory).

 Teacher resource, featuring Cynthia Bonta and Artnelson Concordia.